gedex/wp-tools/README.md

    owner/repo
    ```

+* `gh.branch` is git branch for stable release.
+If not specified it defaults to
+  `master`.
+This branch is checkout'ed when releasing to GitHub and wp.org.
    For example https://github.com/Automattic/jetpack would be `Automattic/jetpack`.
 * `wporg.slug` is the plugin slug in wp.org directory.
 * `wporg.username` is your wp.org username that has commit access to the plugin